benasse/potoo/README.md

 2. Edit the file `/etc/potoo/config.ini` with the networks allowed to access to the application, by filling the `network_whitelist` field.
 3. `wazo-plugind-cli -c 'install git https://github.com/benasse/potoo'`

-By default the service is stopped, it has to be started with `systemctl start potoo`
+By default the service is stopped, it has to be started with `systemctl start potoo`.
+It will run for 4 hours and then automatically stop.

 ## Some interfaces